 These Perfectly Soft and Fluffy Dinner Rolls are spectacular both in flavor and texture.
 What could be better than a pillowy soft, chewy roll that gives little resistance when taking a bite?
 They taste just as delicious the next day.
 You can customize the amount for 15, 16, or 24 servings depending on your pan.
 This will be your go to recipe for a perfect addition to any meal.

-Today, I am sharing with you my recipe for Perfectly Soft and Fluffy Dinner Rolls which are a wonderful addition to any meal.
 I love serving bread at dinner time because it serves a purpose for me.
 First, we love bread so we include it with our meal – especially on special occasions.
 Second, it acts as a filler.
 I know that sounds horrible for me to say, but when you are serving a large group of people which I often tend to do, I need fillers.
 Finally, it completes the meal because they are pillowy soft, loaded with layers, and delicious.
-Hopefully my guests feel special because I make these from scratch.
-That takes time, patience (which if you knew me personally you would know I have none), and lots of love.

-Grab your mixing bowl and add warm milk and sugar and sprinkle in the yeast then give it a stir.
+In a mixing bowl and add warm milk, sugar, ginger, yeast.
+Give it a stir.
 Let that sit for about 5 minutes while you are getting everything else ready.

 If your eggs aren’t room temperature, place them in a bowl with warm water.

 Measure oil in a measuring cup.
-Add some lemon juice or apple cider vinegar.
-Yes, lemon or apple cider vinegar.
-This acts as a dough enhancer and produces a soft roll.
-I have used both with the same results and don’t worry, you won’t taste it.
+Add some lemon juice or apple cider vinegar apple cider vinegar.

 Grab your scale.
 Using a scale pretty much guarantees results because weighing is being consistent regardless of humidity.
 The scale removes any doubt.
 This recipe calls for a pound and a half of flour.
-Until then, using 5 cups of flour should do the trick and without a scale this is how you go about it.
-Before measuring flour lighten it up by moving it around with your hand or knife.
+Using 5 cups of flour should do the trick and without a scale this is how you go about it.
+Before measuring flour lighten it up by moving it around in the bag or container it’s stored in with your hand or a knife.
 Scoop up some flour until overflowing.
-Use the flat end of a breadknife to scrape off the excess.
-Place in a bowl and mix in the salt along with a little ginger.
-Yes, ginger which acts as a dough enhancer.
+Use the straight edge of a knife to scrape off the excess.
 Set aside.

 Add about half of the flour mixture into the bowl with the yeast mixture.
 This is light enough to mix with a spoon or a dough whisk or start your stand mixer and mix for about 2 minutes on medium high speed until smooth.
 It will be like a batter.
 I keep the dough hook on for this.